J.A.D Ingres

 Later Life

-Although he could paint quickly, Ingres often laboured years over a painting - sometimes returning to a canvas after a gap of several years.
-He became best known for his portrait art, although he complained it robbed him of the time he could spend on historical subjects.
-He often dined with his subjects in order to catch them off guard, when they were most relaxed he was most likely to glimpse something of their essence.
-His portrait of Monsieur Bertin (1832) and Comtesse d'Haussonville (1845) were praised as ideal reconstructions of individuals.
+Although he could paint quickly, Ingres often spent years working on a painting - sometimes returning to a canvas after a gap of several years.
+He became famous for his 19th century portraits, although he complained they robbed him of the time he could spend on historical subjects.
+He often dined with his subjects in order to catch them off guard, since he was most likely to glimpse something of their essence when they were most relaxed.
+His portraits of Monsieur Bertin (1832) and Comtesse d'Haussonville (1845) were praised as ideal reconstructions of individuals.

-One of the greatest neoclassical artists, Ingres' influence on later artists, including Degas, Picasso and Matisse was considerable.
+One of the greatest neoclassical artists, Ingres' influence on later artists was considerable.
+This is most noticeable in the work of Edgar Degas (1834-1917), although Renoir (1841-1919), Matisse (1869-1954) and Picasso (1881-1973) have all acknowledged a debt to him.
+Note, for example, how Picasso's Portrait of Gertrude Stein (1906, Metropolitan Museum, NY) borrows from Ingres' Portrait of Monsieur Bertin.
 Although Ingres was highly respectful of classical principles, modern critics say his paintings incorporate the body of a romantic spirit.
-His experiment with distortions of form and space made him an important precursor to modern movements of French painting.
+His experiments with distortions of form and space helped pave the way for several movements of modern art.

 Important Paintings